n2087p_featured

 • Current Operating Limitations do not allow flying in Class B airspace

-The negatives about this plane is that it has only flown 5 hours in the last 10 years.
-There is some corrosion seen in the cylinder borescopes but the mechanic did not see any pitting and thought that would just be cleaned up once it got running.
-It is hangered at Watsonville, CA and will be sold with a fresh Condition Inspection, “As Is”, Where Is”.
+The plane has only flown 5 hours in the last 10 years.
+There was some cylinder surface corrosion seen in the borescope photos (click on “See Photos”, Cylinder Borescope folder) that the mechanic took before running the engine.
+He described it as surface corrosion (he did not see any pitting and thought it would just be cleaned up once it got running).
+The following items were accomplished during the recent Condition Inspection:

 Additional Equipment Installed/Information